kanaoka-laboratory/CryptAPISurvey_inAndroidApps/README.md

 ## Result

-The following is a detailed list of the results of the analysis in this study.
+The following is a detail of the results of the analysis in this study.
 The purpose of publishing the details of the results is to include those that could not be included in the paper due to space limitations.

 See [Result](/result/) for details.